Mungert69/FreeNetworkMonitorBlog/content/posts/BuildingASecureNetworkAIDrivenInsightsAndBestPractices.md

 featured: false
 draft: false
 ---
 In today's digital landscape, building a secure network is more crucial than ever, especially with the rise of sophisticated cyber threats.
-The Quantum Ready Monitor Assistant provides a powerful suite of tools that utilize AI-driven insights to help you secure your networks effectively.
+The Quantum Network Monitor Assistant provides a powerful suite of tools that utilize AI-driven insights to help you secure your networks effectively.
 In this guide, we’ll walk through how to leverage these features for building a resilient network.

 ---